Anders Nyström: Career

-Nyström founded the Swedish metal band Katatonia with singer Jonas Renkse in 1991.
-Nyström is involved in the songwriting, backing vocals, keyboards, programming, arrangements, art direction and production of Katatonia along with Renkse.
+Nyström founded the Swedish metal band Katatonia with Jonas Renkse in 1991.
+Nyström is involved in the songwriting, guitars, backing vocals, keyboards, programming, arrangements, art direction and production of Katatonia along with Renkse.

-He used to be a member of the metal band Bewitched from 1995 to 1997 and is still with Jonas Renkse on the death metal project Bloodbath.
+He used to be a member of the metal band Bewitched from 1995 to 1997 and is a member of the death metal project Bloodbath.
 He has released four albums as the solo black metal act Diabolical Masquerade (1993–2004).